kennethrioja/findher/README.md

 - 30min : new media added fade in for red dot
 - 30min : fixed media progression bug
 - 5min : error handling minuscules
+- asked chatgpt to find leaks in js code, fixed them.

 TODO :
 mandatory :
+- how to begin the game
 - how to finish the game
 - JOURNAL DE CONCEPTION